rukavina/mmock/README.md

 * *headers*: Array of headers.
 It allows more than one value for the same key and vars.
 * *cookies*: Array of cookies.
 It allows vars.
 * *body*: Body string.
 It allows vars.
+* *bodyFileName*: Instead of `body` content you could defined file path to json file, check examples in `config/crud/`

 #### Control (Optional)